IBM-Cloud/aspnet-core-cloudant/README.md

-# asp.net5-cloudant
+# ASP .NET 5 Cloudant Sample

-Sample application for the Bluemix ASP.NET 5 buildpack.
-Depends on the Cloudant NoSQL DB service.
+This application demonstrates how to use the Cloudant NoSQL DB Service in an ASP.NET 5 application.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)